kodkuce/SplitVideo-Nim/README.md

 # SplitVideo-Nim

-Simple script that splits video in smaller chunks using ffmpeg
+Simple script that splits video in smaller chunks using ffmpeg, size is writed down in bytes

-Usage:
- ./SplitVideo INPUT_FILE SIZE(bytes)
- ./SplitVideo test.mp4 5000000
+**Usage**: ./SplitVideo    test.mp4      5000000